 Endowed & Major Gifts

 We are deeply grateful to the generations of parents, alumni, grandparents and friends who have supported our endowment and those of our predecessor schools.
-Their donations have supported our mission and strategically realized our vision for the future.
-At King, we speak often of "Legacy, Strength, Pride", and we think of our endowment as a true reflection of that phrase.
+Their donations have supported our Mission and strategically realized our vision for the future.
 Donors who make contributions to our endowment are leaving a legacy at the School; ensuring our financial strength; and increasing our community's pride by allowing us to erect buildings, expand curricular and extracurricular offerings, and continue to attract and retain exceptional faculty and students.

 - Unrestricted gifts can be made to the General Endowment, a critical source of support for King.
-Interest on the General Endowment ensures our ability to sustain the financial strength of our School, evolving and growing as needed.
+Our Board designated General Endowment ensures our ability to sustain the financial strength of our School, evolving and growing as needed.
 It also allows us to meet unforeseen opportunities and challenges should they arise.

-- Gifts can be used to establish a new named fund, with terms specifying how the income shall be used established by the donor.
-Establishing a new endowed fund requires a $150,000 minimum donation and can be done through outright and multi-year gifts, gifts of stock, or bequests.
+- Gifts can be used to establish a new named fund within our Family of Funds, with terms specifying how the income shall be used established by the donor.
+Establishing a new endowed fund requires a $150,000 minimum.*

 - Gifts can be made to any one of our existing Family of Funds should there be one that reflects your philanthropic interests.
 A list of our currently existing funds can be found below.*